anatolyguz/installHES/HES/HES.Docker/README.md

 # docker-compose ps
 ```

-To make sure that everything is configured correctly, open the URL of your site in a browser (<Name_Of_Domain>).
+To make sure that everything is configured correctly, open the URL of your site in a browser (`https://<your_domain_name>`).
 You should see the server authorization page.
 Log in using the default login 'admin@hideez.com' and default password 'admin'.

 In case you cannot log in to the HES, see log files located in '/opt/HES/hes-site/logs'